EC528-Fall-2025/Kagenti-AIWorkloads/README.md

 - **Emphasis on practicality**: We decided to focus on building real-world, tangible use-cases in order to validate Kangeti’s utility and demonstrate clear reasons for why developers should use it and what they can do with it.
 - **Prioritizing user experience**: Our decision to work in-depth on the UI component is based on usability being a gateway for this powerful tool.E nhancing the interface will broaden accessibility, making it easier to deploy, monitor, and manage agents without deep platform expertise.
 - **Building new agents**: Contributing new and diverse AI agents provides immediate value to the Kagenti community.
 These agents can serve both as functional demos and as templates for future development, encouraging further adoption and contributions.
+## Acceptance criteria

+### Minimum Acceptance Goals:
+- Use Case Development: Create 3 new use cases for Kagenti that demonstrate a range of Kagenti’s practical applications
+  - Each use case will include complete documentation with setup instructions, architectural diagrams, and usage examples
+  - At least one use case will demonstrate secure enterprise integration (e.g., Slack integration with proper access controls)
+- Demo Creation:Develop 4 working demos showcasing Kagenti’s functionality
+  - Each demo is fully functional and reproducible
+  - Demos cover different aspects of Kagenti such as security, multi-agent workflows, and tool integration.
+  - Include video walkthroughs for each demo
+- Documentation: Produce a comprehensive documentation package for both MacOS and Windows
+  - Step-by-step setup guides for each use case
+  - API documentation for any new endpoints or integrations
+  - Best practices guide for deploying agents with Kagenti
+  - Troubleshooting guide for common issues
+- UI Enhancements: Deliver improvements to the Kagenti UI
+  - Implement at least 3 new UI features for the new use cases
+  - Make UI more aesthetically pleasing/professional

+### Stretch goals:
+Agent Development:
+- Implement a production-ready agent with full error-handling and monitoring capabilities
+- Core Platform Contributions:
+  - Submit PRs to the Kagenti core repository with bug fixes or minor enhancements
+  - Contribute to operator code base

+## Release Planning
+### Release #1 (by week 5)
+- Research on Kagenti
+- Running existing demo, adding any necessary documentation if needed
+- Research MCP, Kubernetes.
+Find agents and tool to add to Kagenti

+### Release #2 (by week 7)
+- PR for UI changes to display env variables and other various improvements
+- Finalize new use cases for Kagenti based on research

+### Release #3 (by week 9)
+- Create demos for showcasing Kagenti
+- Add additional agents and tools to Kagenti

+### Release #4 (by week 11)
+- Create demos for showcasing kagenti
+- Suggest to Kangti team new features based on our experience

+### Release #5 (by week 13)
+- Publish polished demos and tutorials
+- Final demo recording and update readme.md